top of page

 Hoi An 2173.jpg

-If food is one of Hoi An’s ‘things’, then lanterns are another.
-No self-respecting tree strikes a sinuous pose without being bedecked by paper lanterns.
+If food is one of Hội An’s ‘things’, then lanterns are another.
+No self-respecting tree strikes its sinuous pose without being bedecked by paper lanterns.
 Big and small, round and ovoid, plain and ornate, red, yellow, blue and gold.
 By day they waft, by night they glow.
 No restaurant, ca phe or rooftop bar misses the opportunity to advertise itself via the medium of lanterns.
 It’s very good advertising, creating just the right inviting impression.

 Lanterns soon found their way into every one of my Hoi An paintings, (whether I could actually see any or not).

-Dusk is certainly Hoi An’s showpiece and thousands flock to the riverbank to soak it up.
+Dusk is certainly Hội An’s showpiece and thousands flock to the riverbank to soak it up.

 In the tiny park near the main bridge an interactive audience participation gameshow touted its bizarre format.
-The rules were utterly impenetrable but seemed to involve some kind of random variation on Bingo, with flags, bamboo sticks with text on, and audience members brought to the front ostensibly to pick a number blindfolded, but mostly to have the mick mercilessly taken out of them.
+The rules were utterly impenetrable, but seemed to involve some kind of random variation on Bingo, with flags, bamboo sticks with text on, and audience members brought to the front ostensibly to pick a number blindfolded, but mostly to have the mick mercilessly taken out of them.
 I could have got that entirely wrong.
 The other feature seemed to be none of the audience winning their money back.
 I didn’t get that wrong!

 Hoi An 2139 composite.jpg

-Dusk: Hoi An's Showpiece
+Hoi An's Showpiece

 Hoi An 2078 paralax sorted.jpg